Jacques-Théodore de Bryas: Life

 De Bryas was born in Mariembourg, the second son of Count Charles de Bryas and Anne Philiberte de Lierre d'Immerseele.
 After studying canon law at the University of Douai, he obtained a canonry of Tournai Cathedral in 1655.
 By letters patent of 12 December 1666 he was appointed ecclesiastical councillor on the Great Council of Mechelen, the highest law court in the Habsburg Netherlands.

 In 1671, de Bryas was named bishop of Saint-Omer in succession to Ladislas Jonart, who had just been translated to Cambrai.
 He took possession of the see by procuration on 11 April 1672 and made his solemn entry into the see on 11 June 1672.
 At Jonart's death, de Bryas again succeeded him, now as archbishop of Cambrai, where he was installed on 28 October 1675.
-Eighteen months later, Louis XIV of France took control of the city at the conclusion of the Siege of Cambrai, and by the Treaties of Nijmegen the Habsburgs ceded the duchy of Cambrai to French control.
+Eighteen months later, Louis XIV took control of the city at the conclusion of the Siege of Cambrai, and by the Treaties of Nijmegen the Habsburgs ceded the duchy of Cambrai to French control.
 A report to the new king described the archbishop as eating simply off pewter tableware, and spending his free time visiting the sick and prisoners.

 On 30 August 1682, the cathedral chapter formally relinquished their ancient privilege of electing the bishop, bringing the diocese into line with the rest of France, where the nomination of bishops was a royal prerogative.

 De Bryas died on 16 November 1694.